MicroEmulator

 MicroEmulator (also MicroEMU) — is a free and open-source platform independent J2ME emulator allowing to run MIDlets (applications and games) on any device with compatible JVM.
 It is written in pure Java as an implementation of J2ME in J2SE.

 History

-In November 2001, MicroEmulator project has been created on SourceForge.
+In November 2001, MicroEmulator project was created on SourceForge.

-On 31 March 2006, MicroEmulator version 1.0 has been released.
+On 31 March 2006, MicroEmulator version 1.0 was released.

 In November 2009, project moved to code.google.com, and after Google closed it, development moved to GitHub.

-On 10 January 2010, the last stable version 2.0.4 has been released.
+On 10 January 2010, the last stable version 2.0.4 was released.

-On 24 May 2013, the last preview version 3.0.0-SNAPSHOT.112 has been released.
+On 24 May 2013, the last preview version 3.0.0-SNAPSHOT.112 was released.

-After 2014, MicroEMU technology has been acquired by All My Web Needs company and all the MicroEmulator's docs and binary builds has been removed from the official site.
+After 2014, MicroEMU technology was acquired by All My Web Needs company and all the MicroEmulator's docs and binary builds were removed from the official site.

 All sources and binary previously released on SourceForge, Google Code and GitHub preserved as open-source, but development stalled since then.